apache/commons-rng/commons-rng-examples/examples-sampling/README.md

 Documentation
 -------------

-More information can be found on the [Sampling example homepage](https://commons.apache.org/proper/commons-rng).
+More information can be found on the [Apache Commons RNG homepage](https://commons.apache.org/proper/commons-rng).
 The [Javadoc](https://commons.apache.org/proper/commons-rng/javadocs/api-release) can be browsed.
 Questions related to the usage of Sampling example should be posted to the [user mailing list][ml].